jplhomer/superflare/packages/superflare/docs/design.md

 title: Superflare's Design Principles
 ---

 I built Superflare to scratch my own itch.
-I'm traditionally a PHP developer who's been working with Laravel for a long time.
+Traditionally, I'm a PHP developer who's been working with Laravel for a long time.
 However, I've spent much of my time recently in the JavaScript framework space.

 For years, we've heard that JavaScript frameworks can be used as a "full-stack" solution.
 Yet when folks start out with a Remix or Next.js app, they're left with only _some_ of that solution.